 In short, under the libertarian paradigm it would be easier for more people to get hooked on drugs for longer periods of time.

-So What?
 As I understand it, National Review’s argument in favor of legalization is not a libertarian one.
 The editors wrote of drugs in 1996, “we deplore their use; we urge the stiffest feasible sentences against anyone convicted of selling a drug to a minor.”
 I must assume and hope that if drugs are legalized, National Review would still reserve the right to judge people harshly who use drugs, sell drugs, or who endorse either.
 What Reason magazine would do, I have no idea.

 But, one might ask, why maintain prohibition for minors?
 The answer, is, of course, obvious.
 Minors are not rational actors, like adults.
 Children have never fit easily in the libertarian paradigm.